akashacms/epub-guide/documents/4-configuration.html.md

 The second set informs AkashaRender the AkashaCMS plugins to use with the `use` method.
 The `use` call is given the Plugin object resulting from `require("plugin-name")`, describing the plugin to AkashaRender.
 Used this way, there must be a corresponding entry in `package.json` for each Plugin so that `npm` can easily download the dependencies required to build the book.

 An AkashaCMS plugin will modify AkashaRender's execution to add new capabilities.
-The most common is for plugins to add a Partials directory, and to add new custom DOM processing and custom tag functions using the Mahabhuta DOM-processing engine.
+Typically a plugin will add a Partials directory, and add new custom DOM processing and custom tag functions using the Mahabhuta DOM-processing engine.
 The two plugins listed here are especially useful for EPUB's, namely:

 * `akasharender-epub` contains various cleanup's required because of EPUB3 limitations.
 * `akashacms-footnotes` provides a simple way to generate a list of footnotes at the bottom of the page.